 Looking for a smaller dish alternative to a whole turkey for Thanksgiving?
 I got you covered with this simple yet flavor-packed Oven Roasted Turkey Breast recipe!

-I’ve also provided plenty of tips to make sure you get PERFECTLY cooked, tender, juicy turkey breast, without ever running the risk of over-cooking and drying out the meat.
+I’ve also provided tips for PERFECTLY cooked, tender, juicy oven roasted turkey breast, without ever running the risk of over-cooking and drying out the meat.

 It’s Thanksgiving week in The Flavor Bender household! 🙂